We’re delighted that you are applying to Wheaton! The information below will guide you through the application process.

-The School Report, academic transcripts (high school and college) and Mid Year Report
+The school report, counselor recommendation, academic transcripts (high school and college) and Mid Year Report

-Ask your high school college advisor to submit the School Report form.
+Ask your high school college advisor to submit the School Report form and a letter of recommendation.
 An official copy of your high school transcript must accompany the School Report.
 An official Mid Year transcript, showing grades from the first semester or trimester, must be submitted by your high school as soon as it is available.
 Please note: The Admission Committee will not act on applications without at least first-term grades.

 Ask one of your instructors to complete the Teacher Evaluation form and submit it by the appropriate application deadline date.
 The evaluation should be from an instructor who has taught you in an academic subject within the last two years.

 English proficiency (non-native English speakers only)